KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu/audio_spectrum.rst

 It graphs the loudness of the audio (in decibels - vertical axis) for each audio frequency (horizontal axis) in the current frame.
 The blue curve is +- the maximum over the previous few samples.

-See also :ref:`spectogram` scope which displays a graphical representation of the audio spectrum over the entire clip.
+See also :ref:`spectrogram` scope which displays a graphical representation of the audio spectrum over the entire clip.

 .. image:: /images/Audio_spectogram.png